-The 58th IMO MEPC session, in October 2008, adopted significant changes to Annex VI under Resolution MEPC.176 (58).
+In October 2008 the 58th IMO MEPC session adopted significant changes to Annex VI under Resolution MEPC.176 (58).
 A global sulfur fuel limit of 3.5 percent became effective January 1, 2012, and introduced further reductions in the fuel sulfur limits within SECAs, with a limit of 1.0 percent applicable from July 1, 2010, and 0.1 percent from January 1, 2015.
-In MEPC 70 held in October 2016, member states agreed that a 0.5 percent global sulfur cap on marine fuel will be implemented from 2020 based on the studies that identified the availability of compliant fuel (0.5%S).
+In the 70th MEPC session, held in October 2016, member states agreed that a 0.5 percent global sulfur cap on marine fuel would be implemented in 2020 based on the studies that identified the availability of compliant fuel (0.5%S).
 See Table 1 for IMO fuel oil sulfur limits.